 - Outside clear window pocket quick view of badge, ID, etc.

-- Available in a T.H.E Wallet J.R. version that is smaller for under $30
+- Available in a T.H.E Wallet J.R. version that is smaller

 - Double fold over with full-sized billfold section